iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Lanczos to Conjugate Gradient.md

 \end{bmatrix}
 $$

-At this time, take it for granted that the super diagonal of $U_k$ are indeed the same as the super diagonal of the SymTridiagonal matrix $T_k$.
+Reader should agree with some considerations that the upper diagonal of $U_k$ are indeed the same as the upper diagonal of the SymTridiagonal matrix $T_k$.
 And from expression (4), we have:

 $$
 \begin{aligned}